 7.1.
 Testing

-The goal of the functionality testing is to check both typical features as well as edge cases.
+The goal of the functionality testing is to check typical features as well as edge cases.
 Not only should the code “run”, but also produce correct results.
-This is guaranteed by many automated test cases.
+This is enforced by many automated test cases.

 Some examples include: